raspdevpy/ccdoc/guide/Text/Components/awaitMenu.md

 ### Timeout
 It means the maximum time bot can wait user message for.\
 it accept format of time like `10s`.\
 The max time is `60 x bot tier` seconds, for example for tier 3 it would be `180` seconds.
+Tier 0's limit is 60 seconds.

 ### Example:
 <discord-messages>